-A QVH education steering group has been established, bringing together education and training leads from across the Trust with a focus on current and future workforce development.
+The introduction of the QVH Education Steering Group brought together the education and training leads from across the trust with a focus on current and future workforce development for QVH.
 The group is representative of all QVH staff, both clinical and non-clinical.

+The delivery of specialist training continues at QVH.
 New inter-professional training was introduced for ophthalmology, osteotomy surgery and hand trauma during the last 12 months.
-QVH continues to deliver established training programmes such as the burns management study day which is now virtual and has been accessed by over 100 NHS staff from across the region.
-The focus for 2022 is to further develop QVH training programmes for both internal staff and external professionals to meet the needs of patients.
+The Trust continues to deliver established training programmes such as the burns management study day which is now virtual and has been accessed by over 100 external professionals from across the region.
+The focus for 2022 is to develop further the QVH training programmes for both internal staff and external professionals to meet the needs of patients.

-QVH has invested in a health care support worker lead (HCSW).
+QVH has invested in new roles for the simulation faculty and Health Care Support Workers (HCSW).
 This role started at the beginning of 2022.
 They support new HCSW from interview to induction, working alongside them in clinical practice.
 They deliver training and offer career development advice for this group of staff.
 In 2021 eight HCSW were awarded the Care Certificate.

-Our first Registered Nurse Degree Apprentice (RNDA) started their training in September 2021.
+Supporting HCSW through apprenticeship career development opportunities saw QVH first Registered Nurse Degree Apprentice (RNDA), they started their training in September 2021.
 They were quoted in the Nursing Times describing their journey from HCSW to RNDA at QVH.
-We are supporting our second RNDA from September 2022.
-In the last year, QVH had three Nursing Associates registered with the NMC and have four Trainee Nursing Associates out in practice.
+We are supporting our 2nd RNDA from September 2022.
+In the last year QVH had three Nursing Associates registered with the NMC and have four Trainee Nursing Associate out in practice.

-There are four operating department practitioners apprentices on their degree pathway with another two to start in September 2022.
-QVH also supported new specialist apprenticeships in ophthalmology and radiology for HCSW career development.
+There are four Operating Department Practitioners apprentices on their degree pathway with another two to start in September 2022.
+QVH supported new specialist apprenticeships in ophthalmology and radiology for HCSW career and workforce development.
 New apprenticeship opportunities in radiology and physiotherapy are being reviewed for possible introduction in 2022/23.

 QVH supported HCSW staff who held an overseas nursing professional qualification to register with the NMC and work as registered nurses.
-This initiative will be extended to Health and Care Professionals Council professions during 2022/23.
+This initiative will be extended to HCPC professions during 2022/23.

-Throughout the pandemic QVH has supported preregistration student clinical placements for all nursing programmes, radiology, operating department practitioners, therapies, paramedics and other allied health professionals.
+Throughout the pandemic QVH has supported pre-registration student clinical placements for all nursing programmes, radiology, ODP, therapies paramedics and other allied health professionals.
 This has enabled these students to meet their programme outcomes and go on to register with their respective professional bodies.
+QVH has employed students who have had a positive experience, particularly in Canadian Wing.

-QVH has invested in education through the upgrading of the A-Wing lecture theatre by using Covid-19 training recovery money received from Health Education England (HEE), purchasing simulation equipment and funding new roles to support the delivery of education.
+QVH has invested in education through the upgrading of the A-Wing lecture theatre by using Covid-19 training recovery money received from Health Education England (HEE), purchasing simulation equipment and funding new roles to support the delivery of education at QVH.
 Staff have accessed funding through the funding panel for post-registration education in oncology and ITU and leadership level 6 and 7 modules.
-Staff have attended conferences, workshops and training opportunities to support their ongoing continued professional development (CPD).
+Staff have attended conferences, workshops and training opportunities to support their ongoing Continued Professional Development (CPD).

-Medical and dental education
+Medical and Dental Education